 Public Landscape Use

-The new Graduate School of Management at UC Davis integrated UC Verde buffalograss into their landscape as part of their LEED Gold certification with the U.S. Green Building Council.
-Typical warm weather fill-in takes place in a matter of weeks.
+SmartLandscape at UC Davis has integrated UC Verde buffalograss into their landscape as part of their turf and turf alternative demonstration plots.
+Typical warm weather turf fill-in takes place in a matter of weeks.